naikvenu/oracle-opentelemetry/OTelCollectorExample/README.md

  $ cd OTelCollectorExample
  ```

- # Build and push the Image to Oracle OCIR Registry
+ # Build and push the Instrumented Application Image to Oracle OCIR Registry

  Example: